Jiboo/sophia/readme.md

             u256 topic_id

-Upon receiving a `pubsub_join`, hosts reply with a `pubsub_nodes_result` of nodes currently in the topic specific routing-table.
-Hosts uses the `pubsub_join/left` messages to maintain a small list of nodes to bootstrap to.
+Upon receiving a `pubsub_join`, hosts reply with a `pubsub_nodes_result` of nodes currently in the topic specific routing-table closer to the node-id of the new subscriber.
-Hosts should remove from the list nodes that don't reply to `pubsub_ping`.

-Subscribed nodes reply to `pubsub_ping` with a `pubsub_nodes_result` closest to the node of the ping recipient.
+`pubsub_join` may also be used by hosts to subscribers, as a way to ping them.

-Hosts receiving an unknown `topic_bootstrap` to store, should add the sender as the first node in the associated bootstrap list.
+Hosts receiving an unknown `topic_bootstrap` value to store, should initialize their routing table for that topic, and add the sender as the first node in the associated bootstrap list.

     msg_type 0x31: pubsub_closest_nodes
         payload: